KingNook/2048/README.md

 - todo: add proper game end condition (when add random cell fails, check to see if there are any valid moves), prettify, make gui

+## day 5
+- no longer adds a new tile when invalid move is made
+- now ends the game when there are no valid moves

+- would like to remove tile class and replace with ints but am worried that the class may come in handy later for rendering so i'll keep it for now then once the rendering is done, if that doesn't use the tile rendering i'll remove the class